BlogH-01

 If you don’t like your wellness program or if it isn’t working for you, odds are that employees aren’t enjoying the program either.
 Ask yourself if the wellness program is a positive and rewarding experience.
 Do you feel motivated to living a healthier lifestyle?
 Do you feel supported by both your peers and upper management?

 If you found yourself answering “yes” to every one of these questions, great for you!
 Your company is on its way to a successful and rewarding employee wellness program.
-If you noticed that you aren’t asking yourself some of these questions, start evaluating now and don’t fret!
+If you notice that you aren’t asking yourself some of these questions, start evaluating now, and don’t fret!
 Recognizing areas of weakness is the best way to discover solutions and make changes to improve the success of your wellness program.

 Comment below and let us know what questions you have asked that have led to an improved wellness program at your company!